cysouw/diathesis/text/c07_reflexive.md

 ### ~~free~~: [ N | N ] Accusative free reflexive {#sec:reflexive-free}

 The semantic difference between these two alternants of the verbs in this group deserves further investigation.
 The verb *knien* 'to knee' in [@next] suggests that there might be a difference in dynamics: the construction without reflexive pronoun is more typical for a state, while the construction with reflexive pronoun is used typically to describe a change of state.
-However, this difference does not seem to hold for all examples.
-The reflexive pronoun clearly is not part of a reflexive construction as the verb is intransitive [@next c].
+This difference has grammatical consequences, as the case after *Wechselpräpositionen* like *auf* is different (i.e. dative in [@next a] without a reflexive pronoun, but accusative in [@next b] with a reflexive pronoun).
+However, this difference only seems to apply to a small set of posture verbs.
+Most verbs with a "free" reflexive alternation do not show this difference in case marking after *Wechselpräpositionen*.
+Also note that the reflexive pronoun clearly is not part of a reflexive construction because the verbs in this section are all intransitive [@next c].

 ::: ex
 a.
 Er kniet auf dem Kissen.